pyrates/progressist/README.md

         amount = do_stuff()
         bar.update(step=amount)

-You can add more template vars by subclassing `Bar`:
+You can add more template vars by subclassing `ProgressBar`:

-    class MyBar(Bar):
+    class MyBar(ProgressBar):

         @property
         def swap(self):